bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ### Calcuating Comparative Advantage

 Conside two countries that produce either Iphones or video games.
 The following table shows the number of people required to build one of either.
-Suppose that USA and China have 100 and 200 people avaiable to work respectively.
+Suppose that USA and China have 100 and 200 people available to work respectively.

 |           | Video Games      | iPhones  |